MarcoGiordano96/DS_works/CTR Optimisation (GSC)/CTR_optimisation.md

 This project is just an example of how it is possible to predict the CTR of a website by using Google Search Console data, extracted via Google API.
-The presented example can be considered as a “toy model”, in the sense that it is just a demonstration to show the method on a relatively small dataset.
+What we present can be considered as a “toy example”, in the sense that it is just a demonstration to show two methods on a relatively small dataset.
 The main reason to predict CTR via Machine Learning techniques is because SEO Specialists usually decide what to optimize by looking at pages with high Impressions and low CTR.
 However, this method